jkomoros/prompt-garden/README.md

 Returns an object where some values may be sub-seeds that need to be computed.

 Required parameters:
 - `properties` - An object with keys for each key to return.
 The values may be LeafValue or a SeedReference / SubSeed.
+The object may not contain `type`.

 #### array